Overview of the MSK Ralph Lauren Center

-The Ralph Lauren Center for Cancer Care (RLC) at MSK offers cancer prevention, diagnosis, treatment, and support services.
+The MSK Ralph Lauren Center (RLC) offers cancer prevention, diagnosis, treatment, and support services.
 Since its founding in 2003, the RLC has served the Harlem community and surrounding neighborhoods by providing high-quality care in a warm, welcoming, and culturally sensitive environment.
 The center has cared for thousands of people, making it a beacon for accessible, compassionate cancer care for residents of Harlem and beyond.

 The RLC’s supportive services include a renowned patient navigation program, financial counseling, and an array of other social services.
 There is also a medically tailored food pantry supplemented with nutritional counseling.